 - Examples of extra over items are:

-- Extra over excavation and disposal (measured Cube) for breaking up and removing pavings, surface concrete and the like (measured Super or as an Item);
+- Extra over excavation and disposal (measured Cube) for breaking up and removing paving, surface concrete and the like (measured Super or as an Item);

-- Extra over timber doors (measured Super without deduction of the area of louvred openings or enumerated) for forming lourved openings (enumerated);
+- Extra over timber doors (measured Super without deduction of the area of louvred openings or enumerated) for forming louvred openings (enumerated)

 - Extra over plumbing and drainage pipework (measured Run without deduction of the length occupied by fittings) for fittings like bend, tees, junctions, etc. (enumerated).